esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 1) Load the conda environment.
 2) Create two SLURM scripts comparing your colR and colS genomes to the reference genomes and submit to cluster
 3) Perform variant annotation against the ACICU reference genome with snpEff.
-The ACICU snpEff database is Acinetobacter_baumannii_acicu.
+The ACICU snpEff database name that you should use with snpEff command is Acinetobacter_baumannii_acicu.
 4) Create parsed annotated variant matrix
 5) Determine if colR has a pmrB mutation that the colS isolate does not, and compare it to the mutation found in the paper